gitlzg/IFAA/README.md

 # Type the following line in R to install the package IFAA
  devtools::install_github("gitlzg/IFAA")

-# Detailed instructions are provided in the manual and vignette:
+# Detailed instructions on the package are provided in the manual and vignette

-browseVignettes("IFAA")

 # An example to run IFAA() in the package
 library(IFAA)